busyxiang/OneTab-Backup-Automation/README.md

 - Python
 - Selenium
-- Windows & TaskScheduler (Not sure how OS do it)
+- Windows & TaskScheduler (Not sure how other OS do it)

 ## Upcoming